kingkybel/Transfer/CMakeTutorial/Step07/__INSTRUCTIONS__.md

 08) run: `strings step7 > step7.str ; strings step7_dbg > step7_dbg.str`
     This just creates 2 text file (one for each exe) containing readable strings in the respective executables
 19) run: `diff step7.str step7_dbg.str`
+_NOTE_: diff is a command-line comparison utility, but you can use the VSCode-comparison for visual comparison
+        if you prefer
 20) compare sizes of debug and release executables and their respective string files: ( `ls -Fasl`)

 # Extra credits